Dipto9999/ML_Introduction/Logistic_Regression/README.md

 <p align="center"><img src="Jupyter_Notebook-Preview.JPG" width="60%" height="60%" title="Preview of Notebook" ></p>

-There is also a <a href = "logistic_regression.py">Python Script</a> written with additional comments to further understand the procedure of developing this Prediction Algorithm.
+There is also a <a href = "logistic_regression.py">Python Script</a> written with additional comments to further understand the procedure of developing this Machine Learning Algorithm.

 ## Source
 <i>The information in this repository is derived from a FreeCodeCamp